ahow/portfoliotools/HIERARCHY.md

 * path.php - _contains settings of directory path (path to the ajx-framework, upload path, log path)_
 * index.php - _The main point of the website framework_
 * ajax.php - _used for AJAX queries_
-* html.php - _used for inline parts of HTML documents_
+* html.php - _used for inline parts of an HTML documents_
 * .htaccess - _settings for Apache web server mod rewrite module, required for SEF URLs_
 * ***images*** - _images directory_
 * ***js*** - _static javascript files directory_